-Mr. MacMahon conducted a visit to the Project site on August 18, 2016, which was led by senior technical staff from Paramount.
-This site visit provided a general overview of the Grassy Mountain deposit area, including access to the Project, potential surface infrastructure locations, and the site of the proposed portal for the underground mine access.
+Mr. MacMahon, Golder, conducted a visit to the Project site on August 18, 2016, and November 16, 2021.
+During these visits, Mr. MacMahon met with senior technical staff from Paramount.
+The August 18, 2016 site visit provided a general overview of the Grassy Mountain deposit area, including access to the Project, potential surface infrastructure locations, and the site of the proposed portal for the underground mine access.
 The site visit included additional time at Paramount's core storage and field office facilities in Vale, Oregon, which was used to further review technical aspects of the Project.
+The November 16, 2021, site visit included an on-site tour with Paramount senior staff, local, State, and Federal permitting agencies to discuss the proposed TSF and TWRSF site.
+This site visit also included a meet at the Vale field office.